The Benefits of Creating an Online Community

 An online community is a gathering of people interacting and collaborating toward a common goal.
-These days, companies are investing in building communities on open social networks like Facebook and Twitter, while also building their own community properties.
-While similar, there are fundamental differences between a social network like Facebook or Twitter and an owned online community destination like the Apple Support Communities.
+These days, companies are investing in building communities on open social networks, while also building their own community properties.
+While similar, there are fundamental differences between a social network and an owned online community destination.

-This table will help illustrate some of the major differences between open social networks like Facebook and an owned online community like Apple Support:
+This table will help illustrate some of the major differences between open social networks and an owned online community:

 What Are the Benefits of an Online Community?

-While social networks have their value and place in your customer experience, owned properties provide elements that social networks like Facebook cannot.
-They provide a user-tailored design, enhanced access to data, and more options for control and integration of self service for business processes spanning marketing, sales, service and support.
+While social networks have value in your customer experience, owned properties provide elements that social networks cannot.
+They provide a user-tailored design, enhanced access to data, and more options for control and integration of self-service for business processes spanning marketing, sales, service and support.
 A well-rounded social media strategy likely will include social networks such as Facebook, LinkedIn and Twitter in addition to owned online properties like a community.
 When a company builds its network on a platform like Twitter, they are locked into that technology company’s business model and changes.
 The user experience and the available data are based on what the platform is willing to provide—and that will probably have little to do with a company’s own objectives and needs.

 Then again in 2012, Facebook’s launch of Timeline for business pages relegated companies that had invested heavily in custom “apps” to a more limited user experience, thanks to the introduction of tabs.
 Tab viewership drastically decreased, rendering investments in apps as sunk costs.